mostjs/core/docs/api.rst

 A Stream represents a view of events over time.
 It's ``run`` method arranges to propagate events to the provided Sink.
 Each stream has a local clock, defined by the provided Scheduler, which has methods for knowing the current time, and scheduling future tasks.

-Some Streams, like :ref:`now` are simple, while others sources, like :ref:`combine`, do sophisticated things such as combining multiple streams, or dealing with higher order streams.
+Some Streams, like :ref:`now` are simple, while others, like :ref:`combine`, do sophisticated things such as combining multiple streams, or dealing with higher order streams.

 Some Streams act as event producers, such as from DOM events.
 A producer Stream must never produce an event in the same call stack as its run method is called.
 It must begin producing items asynchronously.
 In some cases, this comes for free, such as DOM events.
 In other cases, it must be done explicitly using the provided Scheduler to schedule asynchronous tasks.

+.. _Sink:

+Sink
+^^^^

 .. code-block:: haskell